ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ```
 Now, as the test are running you should see a browser popup where things are happening.
 That is the tests running.<br>
 At some point, a GitHub window may appear where it asks you to authorize, please press the button otherwise the test will fail.

+### Tests
+The unit test we have go over all the different functions we have in the Author Repository and Cheep Repository checking if they are working as intended.<br>

+The integration tests go over all the different actions a user can take while on the web app and checks if the things that should show up when doing those actions are there.<br>

+And the end-to-end test goes over all the different features in one go, like logging in, cheeping, following, blocking, and so on.

 # Ethics
 ## License